SAS-DHRH/raspberry-pi/kiosk/Chromium-X11.md

    **GENERAL**

    - **Set hostname**: Enter a name for your Raspberry Pi.
-The name can be anything but should only contain alphabet, number and dash characters e.g. `kiosk-pi`.
+The name can be anything but should only contain alphabet, number and dash characters e.g. `kiosk`.

    * **Set username and password**

      * **Username**: Enter your choice of username e.g. `pi`.
      * **Password**: Enter your choice of password e.g. `letmein!23`.

-     > **Note**: During OS installation, a user account will be created on your Raspberry Pi based on the information you provide here, and you will be using the username and password to log in to that user account on your Raspberry Pi.
+     During OS installation, a user account will be created on your Raspberry Pi based on the information you provide here, and you will be using the username and password to log in to that user account on your Raspberry Pi.

    * **Configure wireless LAN**